 If I’ve had a miscarriage, what can I do to reduce the likelihood of having another?

 Because miscarriages are quite common, one miscarriage is not considered cause for exceptional concern.

-Women who’ve had two or more miscarriages, however, are considered to have recurrent miscarriages, and should be evaluated by a fertility specialist.
+Patients who’ve had two or more miscarriages, however, are considered to have “recurrent miscarriage,” and warrant evaluation by a fertility specialist.

-For women with recurrent miscarriages, determining the underlying cause is critical.
-If we can pinpoint a cause, we may be able to take preventative measures to reduce the likelihood of future miscarriages.
+For patients with recurrent miscarriage, determining the underlying cause can be critical.
+If your physician can pinpoint the cause, your physician may be able to offer preventive measures that reduce the likelihood of future miscarriage.

-There are a number of different tests we can perform to determine the likely cause of recurrent miscarriage.
+There are a number of different tests your physician will perform that may determine the cause of the recurrent losses.

 How can I stop worrying about having another miscarriage?

-If you’ve experienced recurrent miscarriages, we encourage you to seek medical support from a fertility specialist.
-Take control of your reproductive health to improve your chances of having a successful pregnancy.
+If you’ve experienced recurrent miscarriages, Dr. Kallen encourages you to seek medical support from a fertility specialist.
+Take control of your reproductive health and together we can improve your chances for a successful next pregnancy.

-Editor’s Note: This post was originally published in April 2018 and has been updated for accuracy and comprehensiveness as of October 2020.
+Editor’s Note: This article was originally published in October 2020, and has been updated for content accuracy and comprehensiveness as of July 2022.